-It is a tax free savings account which is only available for young people.
+A Junior ISA is a tax-free savings account which is only available for young people.

 There are two types:

-Cash Junior ISA: deposit based account available in banks and building societies.
+Cash Junior ISA: a deposit-based account available in banks and building societies.

-Stocks and shares Junior ISA: a vehicle for you to invest your child's savings in a stock market investment.
+Stocks and shares Junior ISA: a vehicle for you to invest your child's savings in the stock market.

-Each eligible child can only have one cash and one stocks and shares Junior ISA.
+Each eligible child can only have one cash Junior ISA and one stocks and shares Junior ISA.

-The allowance resets at the start of each new tax year, meaning you can add a new allowance to your Junior ISA each tax year until your child turns 18.
+The allowance resets at the start of each new tax year, meaning you can add a new annual allowance to your child’s Junior ISA until your child turns 18.

 If you open a cash Junior ISA and a stocks and shares Junior ISA you have to make sure you do not collectively exceed the Junior ISA allowance each tax year, as the allowance is shared over both types.

-For example; if you pay £3,000 into your Junior ISA, you can only pay in a further £1,080 into a stocks and shares Junior ISA if you want to use the full annual allowance
+For example, this means if you pay £6,000 into your Junior ISA, you can only pay in a further £3,000 into a stocks and shares Junior ISA if you want to use the full annual allowance

 Anyone can pay into a child's Junior ISA account, as long as they have the correct account details (sort code, account number and reference number, if applicable).

-No, unlike Child Trust Funds, the government will not give you any money to help you save into a Junior ISA.
+Unfortunately, unlike Child Trust Funds, the government will not contribute any money to help you save into a Junior ISA.

-If they are under 16 years old: a parent or guardian needs to open the Junior ISA on their behalf.
+If they are under 16 years old: the parent or guardian needs to open the Junior ISA on their behalf.

-If they are 16 or 17 years old: they can open a cash Junior ISA themselves, but not a stocks and shares Junior ISA would need to be opened by their parent or guardian.
+If they are 16 or 17 years old: they can open a cash Junior ISA themselves, but a stocks and shares Junior ISA would need to be opened by their parent or guardian.

-If you open a cash Junior ISA on behalf of your child it will automatically switch into their name when they turn 16, but they will not be able to access the money until they turn 18.
+If you open a cash Junior ISA on your child’s behalf it will automatically switch into their name when they turn 16, but they will not be able to access the money until they turn 18.

 Until they reach 16 years old, you will be responsible for the money in their Junior ISA.

 No. Money put into a Junior ISA stays locked away until your child turns 18.
 At this point, the Junior ISA will turn into an instant access ISA in your child's name, meaning they can make deposits and withdrawals.

-It is also possible to transfer a cash Junior ISA into a stocks and shares Juniors ISA, and vice versa, but it is not possible to transfer a Junior ISA to an adult ISA before they turn 18.
+Finally, it’s important to note that you can transfer a cash Junior ISA into a stocks and shares Junior ISA, and vice versa, it’s just not possible to transfer a Junior ISA to an adult ISA before they turn 18.
 You can find out more about how to transfer ISAs here.